mloumeau/cse251-course/week03/prepare.md

 > A common example of an embarrassingly parallel problem is 3D video rendering handled by a graphics processing unit, where each frame (forward method) or pixel (ray tracing method) can be handled with no interdependency.
 Some forms of password cracking are another embarrassingly parallel task that is easily distributed on central processing units, CPU cores, or clusters.

-Unfortunately, there are not a great deal of embarrassingly parallel problems to find.
+Unfortunately, there are not great deal of embarrassingly parallel problems that we find.
 There is, of course, the other extreme case where a program can not have any parallelism.
 (For example, a shopping cart program.
 The program can't do anything until the user makes a choice to do something).

 One of the goals of this course is to understand that we might be able to add parallelism to programs and if it makes sense and is possible, then we can speed up the software.